1. First Steps

 3. Crew

-Enter your crew with name, licence and experience (sea miles).
+Enter your crew (in the Basics section) with name, licence and experience (sea miles).
 The skipper named on the yacht is added to the crew automatically – no need to enter them twice.

 When the crew changes (e.g. crew change in port), the New Trip assistant helps: when you start a new trip it asks whether the crew is changing and then clears all person-related assignments (roles, watch plan) – the skipper is kept.